h-elliot/guessblue/README.md

-# guessblue?
+# guessblue? (or: guesshue?)

 ## A two-player color-guessing game.

 Two players connect and start with a shared score of 100.
 Player 1 has a color randomly chosen.
-They send three clues about the color to Player 2 (without using color names).
+They send three clues about the color to Player 2 (without using color names*).
 Player 2 inputs their color guess on a color wheel input, and they have points deducted from their total score equal to the difference between the two colors.

+(*blocked words: black, white, grey, red, orange, yellow, green, blue, purple, violet, pink, magenta, cyan, brown

 ## MVP

 - Players can connect to each other
 - Game presents randomized color
-- Player 1 can send clues (filtered by blocked color names)
+- Player 1 can send clues (filtered by blocked hue names)
 - Player 2 can input a guess and check it
 - Game displays correct color
 - Game scores the round